Heresy: Systems of Control

 Obviously, there are many beliefs here at variance with orthodox Catholic belief.
 However, most people would have lacked a sophisticated understanding of theology, so we must look to other factors in the Cathars’ success.
 At this point, feudal society had hardened into place in the centuries since the fall of Rome, and everyone–peasant, cleric, and noble–lived in a highly circumscribed role to which he was bound for life.
 Even as trade increased prosperity and some common people became wealthy, everyone was restricted to the class of his birth, for the most part.
 Meanwhile, the monastics and clergy–the very people who should have been examples of humility and piety–became decadent and worldly, with abbots and bishops eating rich food, living in plush quarters, and having elaborate entourages when they traveled.
 The people began to chafe under such unjust conditions.

 By contrast, the Cathars rejected wealth and worldly pomp.
 The Perfecti, who were the quasi-clerical caste, could come from any level of society–all a believer had to do was accept the rigorous lifestyle and hold to it.
 Even many orthodox writers, while opposing the Cathars, admitted that their leaders lived a life of far greater asceticism and piety than the orthodox clergy, who were put to shame by them.
-The Cathari were much more egalitarian that Medieval society at large.
+The Cathari were much more egalitarian than Medieval society at large.
 The Perfecti had very little hierarchy, showing by example their faith and commanding the respect of the laity by example, as opposed to the Catholic clergy who enforced obedience by their intertwining with civil authority, while living lives far removed from those of the commoners.
 The lay Cathars had much fewer restrictions than the Perfecti, their hope being rebirth into a later life in which they could make the renunciations expected of the Perfecti.
 Meanwhile, they were banned from taking oaths on the grounds that their allegiance was to God, not to humans.

 It is clear that there is a strong anti-feudal agenda in Cathar beliefs.
 The exclusive religious authority of a clerical caste that didn’t play by the rules it enforced on others is rejected, as were the bonds at the base of feudal society.
 Feudal society depended on clear demarcations of class and on the oaths that bound serf to liege.
 Both these were roundly rejected by the Cathars.
 This was rightly seen as a rejection of the whole system; and naturally, those who benefited from the system–the lords and the institutional Church–rapidly developed a burning hatred of the heresy which they correctly perceived as striking at the very root of their authority.
 The fury of the tragic Albigensian Crusade is thus hardly surprising.
 Through all of this, the politics is understood in religious terms–the Cathars are condemned explicitly for their beliefs, with the societal implications remaining a usually unspoken subtext.

 As with the Cathars, so more generally.
 The passions aroused and the measures taken in disputes over orthodox and heretical religious beliefs usually have ties to societal and political issues.
 A modern example is the ongoing controversy over so-called Intelligent Design (ID).
 The advocates of ID argue that they ought to be allowed to present their views in public schools and that the teaching of evolution deprives them of the right to their side of the story.
-In actuality, it has been documented that Intelligent Design is part of a strategy, outlined in the Wedge Document, to use anti-evolution teaching as the first phase of a strategy to bring the US back to being “Christian nation”–that is, to implement conservative Evangelical values and viewpoints as the dominant worldview, and to erode separation of Church and State.
+In actuality, it has been documented that Intelligent Design is part of a strategy, outlined in the Wedge Document, to use anti-evolution teaching as the first phase of a strategy to bring the US back to being a “Christian nation”–that is, to implement conservative Evangelical values and viewpoints as the dominant worldview, and to erode separation of Church and State.
 Once more, the religious is a cloak for the political, and is viewed as a means of control.

 Now I have no doubt that the Cathari were absolutely sincere in their beliefs.
 I also do not doubt that the promoters of the Wedge Strategy, much as I oppose them, are totally sincere in their religious beliefs and really, truly think their agenda to be good for the country.
 Sincerity of belief can co-exist with political and societal agendas–while there are always cynical opportunists, it is the true believers that are the most dangerous.
 The point is that when religious controversy rears its head, we have to look for the underlying factors.